HOGENT-MLOps/mlops-labs/assignment/01-docker.md

 - Show that you created a Docker image for the API
 - Show that you can start the API using the SQLite database
-- Show that you can start the API using the MongoDB database
+- Show that you can start the API using the MySQL database
 - Show that you can access the API on port 3000 on the VM
 - Show that you optimized the Docker image size
 - Show all running containers in the Portainer dashboard